ssjshields/archetype-counter/.github/PERMISSIONS.md

     Modify the Counter for personal use

+    Create a Github fork

 You are not allowed to:

     Re-upload or redistribute any portion or entirety of the Counter anywhere, without explicit permission (excluding gdip, nconvert, etc.)